josk0/essaygrader/config/prompt.md

 Instructions for Essay Evaluation:

 1. Read the essay, rubric, and word limit carefully.
-Note that the essay may have been converted from PDF, so ignore any typos or artifacts that might result from this conversion.
-Ignore consistent misspellings.
+Note that the essay may have been converted from PDF, so ignore any typos, consistent misspellings, or artifacts that might result from this conversion.

-2. Keep these general guidelines for a good essay in mind:
+2. Keep these general guidelines for a good essay in mind.
+A good essay:
    - Contains a logically valid argument
    - Concentrates on a single consideration or a narrow line of argument
    - Employs simple language